 The CalArts Library enables student and faculty artist/scholars to develop the skills necessary for creative exploration, critical reflection and lifelong learning, in an environment that supports and promotes the diversity of voices that encompass the CalArts community.
 The library offers a full range of academic reference and instruction services, and contains a collection of over 200,000 physical items in all formats and approximately 300,000 electronic resources, as well as a unique archival and rare-book collection.

 About Kathy Carbone

-Kathy Carbone is the institute archivist, performing arts librarian, a faculty member in the Herb Alpert School of Music, and an adjunct faculty member in the School of Critical Studies at the California Institute of the Arts (CalArts), where she teaches courses in music research methodologies and archives and art-making.
-She is also a lecturer in the Department of Information Studies at the University of California, Los Angeles (UCLA), where she teaches a course on archives and art practices.
-Her research interests include contemporary art productions with archives, affect, social justice practices in the arts and archives, archival ethnography and pedagogy.
-She has published in the journals Archival Science, Archivaria, and Archives and Records.
-A former contemporary dancer, improviser, and choreographer, Kathy collaborated with musicians and dancers utilizing both improvisation and set material in theater and gallery based live performance events for over 25 years.
-Kathy holds a Ph.D. in Information Studies, with a focus in Archival Studies from UCLA, an MLIS from Kent State University, an MA in Dance and Music and a BFA in Dance from Ohio University.
+Kathy Carbone is a lecturer and researcher in the Department of Information Studies at UCLA.
+Her research and teaching focuses on contemporary art practices with archives and the intersection of archives, human rights, and social justice.
+Currently, she is working with an international team of researchers on the Refugee Rights in Records (R3) Project.
+Prior to working at UCLA, Kathy was the Institute Archivist, Performing Arts Librarian, and a lecturer at CalArts, where she taught courses in contemporary art practices with archives and music research and writing methods.
+She has published in the journals Archival Science, Archivaria, and Archives and Records and has forthcoming articles in the Journal of Critical Library and Information Studies and the Journal of Community Informatics.
+A former contemporary dancer, improviser, and choreographer, Kathy collaborated with musicians and dancers in theater and gallery based live performance events for over 25 years.
+She holds a Ph.D. in Information Studies, with a focus in Archival Studies from UCLA, an MLIS from Kent State University, an MA in Dance and Music and a BFA in Dance from Ohio University.